No matter how good your oral hygiene routine, circumstances may lead to you losing one or more of your teeth during your lifetime.

 This is a vitally important stage in the process and is the beginning of your new teeth.

 Whilst it is a medical procedure, it is not necessary (in most cases) to visit a hospital.
-It can normally carried out in your dentist’s surgery.
+It can normally be carried out in your dentist’s surgery.

-Local anaesthetic is usually used.
+A local anaesthetic is usually used.
 This will numb the area in which the implant is to be placed, but you will be awake and conscious throughout.
 You will not feel any pain or discomfort.